 The name Preston came into use in the 1850s largely because of the influence of the Wood family, who operated the first post office from their general store.
 They and their friends from the English village of Brighton “all marched out of town with their banner and flags to a gentlemen’s park at Preston” during their annual church “treat’ back in England.
 They decided to name their post office after the Sussex village because of their happy memories.

-Preston is a suburb of Melbourne, Victoria, Australia, 9 km north from Melbourne’s Central Business District.
+Preston is a located in the Northern Suburbs Of Melbroune, 9 km north from Melbourne’s CBD.
 Its local government area is the City of Darebin.
 At the 2011 Census, Preston had a population of 29,925.

 Preston is a large suburb with three distinct sections.
 The southern end attracts the alternative types and young professionals.
 Preston West has some beaut streets and well kept family homes.
 Now it is a thriving, colourful suburb whose location and architectural style are proving popular with students especially from southern Asia, young professionals and families unable to afford housing in nearby Thornbury and Northcote.